Axis occupation of Greece: Liberation and aftermath

 On 20 August 1944, the Red Army invaded Romania.
 The Romanian Army collapsed, the German 6th Army was encircled and destroyed while the German 8th Army retreated into the Carpathians.
 Accelerating the collapse was the coup in Bucharest on 23 August 1944 as King Michael dismissed Marshal Ion Antonescu as Prime Minister and declared war on Germany.
-Within a matter of days, most of Romania was occupied by the Soviet Union including most importantly, the Ploesti oil fields, which were Germany's most important source of oil.
+Within a matter of days, most of Romania was occupied by the Soviet Union including most importantly, the Ploiești oil fields, which were Germany's most important source of oil.
 Germany had occupied Greece in 1941 out of the fear that British bombers based in Greece would bomb the Romanian oil fields and deprive the Reich of the oil that powered its war machine.
-On 23 August 1944, at a meeting at his headquarters, Adolf Hitler told Field Marshal Maximilian von Weichs, the commander of the German forces in the Balkans, that with the Romanian oil fields lost, there was now no more point in occupying Greece and he should begin preparations for a withdrawal from Greece at once.
+On 23 August 1944, at a meeting at his headquarters, Adolf Hitler told Field Marshal Maximilian von Weichs, the commander of the German forces in the Balkans, that with the Romanian oil fields lost and the Greek resistance inflicting serious casualties, there was now no more point in occupying Greece and he should begin preparations for a withdrawal from Greece at once.

-The German troops evacuated Athens on 12 October 1944, and by the end of the month, they had withdrawn from mainland Greece.
+German troops evacuated Athens on 12 October 1944, and by the end of the month, they had withdrawn from mainland Greece.
 The first British troops under General Scobie arrived in Athens on 14 October 1944.
 Four days later, the Greek government-in-exile returned to the Greek capital.
 Conflict between the monarchist Right and the republican and communist Left soon erupted, despite the initiatives of Prime Minister Georgios Papandreou.
 On 1 December, the government decreed that all guerrilla groups were to be disarmed.
 On 2 December, the six EAM ministers in the Government of National Unity resigned in protest, and on 4 December Papandreou himself resigned too.
 A new government was formed by Themistoklis Sofoulis.
 The immediate cause of the fighting was an unsanctioned EAM demonstration in Athens' Syntagma Square on Sunday, 3 December 1944, which turned violent when gunfire erupted.
 Meanwhile, General Scobie promptly ordered all ELAS units to leave Athens within seventy-two hours, and on the following day he declared martial law.
 The clashes ended on the night of 5 January, and ELAS began a general withdrawal from the Greek capital.
+BBC News estimates Greece suffered at least 250,000 dead during the Axis occupation.
+Historian William Woodruff lists 155,300 dead Greek civilians and 16,400 military deaths, while David T. Zabecki lists 73,700 battle deaths and 350,000 civilian deaths.